It’s time for a few home truths, are you guilty of any of these?

 Having a pint (or two) as a recovery drink

 As much as we all hate to admit it, alcohol really isn’t good for us.
 This is especially the case when trying to recover after exercise.
 Alcohol causes you to dehydrate, slowing down the blood flow around the body and therefore slowing down recovery.
 But everyone occasionally deserves a nice cold pint (everything in moderation right?) but save it for a time when recovery isn’t so important.
 Maybe the day before a rest day.
-Oh and a top tip: electrolyte tabs are great for curing hangovers!
+Oh and a top tip: electrolyte tabs (this is an old post and the linked content no longer exists) are great for curing hangovers!

 Adding another scoop of powder to speed up recovery

 Sadly it doesn’t work like that.
 Our bodies can only actually process 20-25g of protein at one time, which is typically in the recommended serving for most recovery powders.
 Adding any more protein will mean it won’t be processed by the body and is just quite frankly a bit of a waste of money.